fgrehm/ventriloquist/README.md

 Ventriloquist combines [Vagrant](http://www.vagrantup.com/) and [Docker](http://www.docker.io/)
-to give **developers** the ability to configure portable and disposable development VMs with ease.
+to give **developers** the ability to configure portable and disposable development environments with ease.
 It lowers the entry barrier of building a sane working environment without the need to learn tools like [Puppet](http://puppetlabs.com/puppet/what-is-puppet) or [Chef](http://www.opscode.com/chef/).

-Its core is made of a Vagrant plugin that uses a set of opinionated Docker images + some [guest capabilities](http://docs.vagrantup.com/v2/plugins/guest-capabilities.html) to provision VMs with services and programming language environments, think of it as a "Heroku for Vagrant" where a Dyno is your Vagrant machine and Docker services are its addons.
+Its core is made of a Vagrant plugin that uses a set of opinionated Docker images + some [guest capabilities](http://docs.vagrantup.com/v2/plugins/guest-capabilities.html) to provision VMs with services, programming language environments and OS packages, think of it as a "Heroku for Vagrant" where a Dyno is your Vagrant machine and Docker services are its addons.

 To give you an idea, this is what it takes to configure a Vagrant VM ready